DavidHe1127/Mr.He_HandBook/DevOps/Security/README.md

 ### SAML vs OAuth

 They are two different security protocols often used to implement SSO.
+In other words, SSO is kinda feature while SAML/OAuth are 2 different implementation strategies.
 The major difference is OAuth is primarily used for authorization whilst SAML is for authentication.

 References